 With all these races in such a short period of time, I qualified and earned my two stars with Marathon Maniacs.
 This is an international running group that one needs to qualify to become a member.
 Yes, three marathons and one ultramarathon in 5 weeks was more than enough to qualify!

-To date, I have finished a total of 64 marathons and 4 ultras.
+To date, I have finished a total of 78 marathons/ultra marathons.
+As of April 15, 2019, I completed the Boston Marathon and earned my Sixth Star for the Abbott World Marathon Majors.
 Along the way, I also qualified to be a member of the 50 States Marathon Club.
-I am on my 39th state with plans of completing all 50 states this year, with Honolulu, Hawaii being my 50th state.
+I am one state away from completing a marathon in all 50 states and am 10 states into my second round of 50 states.

 What Does the Future Hold